schemapress/Schema/readme.txt

 Tested up to: 4.5.3
 Stable tag: 1.5.3

-Get the next generation of Structured Data to enhance your WordPress site presentation in search results.
+Get the next generation of Schema Structured Data to enhance your WordPress site presentation in Google search results.

 == Description ==